chain-events/yearn-indexing-test/Queries-yvUSDC.md

 }
 ```

-To get deposits with price per share for profit calculations:
+To get deposits for profit calculations:
 ```
 query GetDepositWithPriceData {
   Deposit(